Who in the World is

 Ada K. Carpenter's photo from the Las Vegas High School's 1943 yearbook.

 During her time at Las Vegas High School, she was highly regarded by her peers and administration.
 Her principal, Walter Long, called her "one of the finest English teachers I have ever known....just a top person."
 She was a staunch advocate for teachers, serving on the faculty senate as a representative.
 In the January 30, 1958 Review Journal, she responded to a letter to the editor with a scathing response (with many of the same comments that a teacher today would still hold to be true) to a person complaining about teachers' easy workload.
-Her first husband passed away in 1953 and then married Ramond Baumgardner in 1959 so that her last few years at LVHW were as Ada K. Baumgardner.
+Her first husband passed away in 1953, so she then married Ramond Baumgardner in 1959.
+Thus, her last few years at LVHW were as Ada K. Baumgardner.
 After she retired in 1962, she and her husband moved to Mexico.
 She eventually passed away in Orange, California on September 11, 1992.

 The 1961 yearbook was dedicated to Ada K. Baumgardner for her dedication to the school.